kajisha/irails/README.md

 After that, install the Ruby gem.

-    gem install iruby
+    gem install irails

-Now you can run iruby with:
+Now you can run irails with:

-    iruby
+    irails
-    iruby notebook
+    irails notebook

-Take a look at the [example notebook](http://nbviewer.ipython.org/urls/raw.github.com/SciRuby/sciruby-notebooks/master/getting_started.ipynb) and the [collection of notebooks](https://github.com/SciRuby/sciruby-notebooks/) which includes a Dockerfile to create a containerized installation of iruby and other scientific gems.
-You can find the prebuild image at [dockerhub](https://registry.hub.docker.com/u/minad/sciruby-notebooks/).
+Take a look at the [example notebook](http://nbviewer.ipython.org/urls/raw.github.com/SciRuby/scirails-notebooks/master/getting_started.ipynb) and the [collection of notebooks](https://github.com/SciRuby/scirails-notebooks/) which includes a Dockerfile to create a containerized installation of irails and other scientific gems.
+You can find the prebuild image at [dockerhub](https://registry.hub.docker.com/u/minad/scirails-notebooks/).

 ### Required dependencies